 For dental patients wanting to experience a little more there are countless options to ensure you have the ideal vacation.
 From Puerto Vallarta’s lively art scene to Cancun’s enviable position for exploring the Yucatan Peninsula and Riviera Maya, and from Algodones’ border town ambience to Cabo’s nightlife to Mexicali’s modern city facilities Mexico’s personality is as diverse as its ecosystems.

-Colonial towns such as Peubla, near Mexico City, or mountain villages such as Todos Santos near Cabo are lovely to stroll around in and sample international cuisine in first-rate restaurants.
-Mexico City has more than 150 museums and art galleries to lose yourself in for hours and for the energetic there is diving, snorkeling and other water-based activities in Mexico’s coastal resorts.
+Colonial towns such as Peubla, near Mexico City, or mountain villages such as Todos Santos near Cabo, are lovely to stroll around in and sample international cuisine in first-rate restaurants.
+Mexico City has more than 150 museums and art galleries, and countless historical sights.
+For water lovers there is diving, snorkeling and other water-based activities in Mexico’s coastal resorts.
 Golfers will find no shortage of world-class courses throughout the country.
 For adventurers, there's no loss for high-adrenaline activities including zip-wires and abseiling.
 Dental travelers to Cancun or Playa del Carmen won't want to miss the spectacular ruins of Tulum an hour to the south.

-Visitors can fly Mexico's major cities and tourist resorts including Cancun and Puerto Vallarta non-stop from around the globe.
+Visitors can fly into Mexico's major cities and tourist resorts, including Cancun and Puerto Vallarta, non-stop from around the US and Canada.

-For dental patients who are visiting the border towns there are a number of points of entry along the US border to get into Tijuana, Algodones and Mexicali where you can either drive through, or park and walk.
+For dental patients visiting the border towns, you'll find points of entry along the US border to access Tijuana, Los Algodones and Mexicali where you can either drive through, or park and walk.
 There are usually plenty of taxis to take you to your destination once through into the Mexico side.
 Many of our clinics offer free shuttles to and from the US side.

-If you drive over the border please note your car insurance s not valid in Mexico and you will need to arrange separate cover.
-This is easy to do online and relatively cheap at around $10 a day.
+If you drive over the border please note your car insurance s not valid in Mexico and you will need to arrange separate coverage.
+It's relatively inexpensive – around $10 a day.
 Alternatively you can park on the US side for a nominal and walk or take a shuttle into many of the borders towns.